US Open (tennis): Prize money

 In 2012, the USTA agreed to increase the US Open prize money to $50.4 million by 2017.
 As a result, the prize money for the 2013 tournament was $33.6 million, a record $8.1 million increase from 2012.
 The champions of the 2013 US Open Series also had the opportunity to add $2.6 million in bonus prize money, potentially bringing the total 2013 US Open purse to more than $36 million.
 In 2014, the prize money was $38.3 million.
 In 2015, the prize money was increased to $42.3 million.
 In 2021, the USTA set a new record for the highest prize money and total player compensation in the tournament's history with $57,462,000 and also boosted the prize money for the qualifying tournament to $6 million, a 66% increase over the package in 2019.

 The 2023 tournament saw another record, with total prize money reaching $65 million.
 Efforts were also undertaken to enhance support for participants across all events by implementing expanded player expense assistance measures.
 This iteration of the tournament introduced substantial changes in player per diem allowances, extending to all competitors.
-Notably, travel vouchers worth $1,000 have been newly introduced.
+Travel vouchers worth $1,000 have been newly introduced.
 Moreover, players can receive an additional hotel room or witness a twofold increase in their daily hotel allowance, which has been raised from $300 to $600, provided they choose alternate lodging.
 Additionally, an elevation in meal allowances and provision of racquet stringing services are also in effect for all participating players.

+In 2026, total player compensation reached a record $108 million, a 20% increase from the $90 million offered in 2025 and a 44% increase over two years.
+It marked the second consecutive year in which the US Open increased its total player compensation by 20%.
+The tournament also introduced a new Player Support Program with an initial commitment of $2 million, divided equally between male and female players.
+The program was designed to complement existing end-of-career pension funds and provide support for mid-career life events and retirement transitions.
+Eligibility was extended to US Open main-draw singles and doubles competitors without reliance on ranking tiers.

+The introduction of the Player Support Program coincided with the formation of a new Grand Slam Player Council by the US Open, Australian Open, Roland-Garros and Wimbledon.
+The council was established to give players a voice on on-court and in-tournament matters and to provide recommendations to the US Open on how the Player Support Program should be implemented.